classdojo/policies/privacy.md

 For teachers, school leader, parents, students, or administrators seeking more information on how we provide safety on ClassDojo, we provide privacy and security related materials on our [Privacy Center](https://www.classdojo.com/privacycenter).

 For Key Terms that are used in this Privacy Policy and our Terms of Service, please visit this [Key Terms FAQ](https://classdojo.zendesk.com/hc/en-us/articles/115004741703).
+For our Online Tracking Technologies Policy, please see [here](https://classdojo.zendesk.com/hc/en-us/articles/204430505).

 > Basically,
 >